 Dorset has 12 of the UK's 13 native amphibian and reptile species, and a handful of non-native species.
 Its internationally-important heathlands are famous as national strongholds for the rare reptiles - sand lizard and smooth snake - and southwest England's only populations of our second-rarest amphibian, the natterjack toad.
 With such an important wildlife heritage in Dorset, several wildlife NGOs have their headquarters in the county, including the Amphibian and Reptile Conservation Trust (ARC).
 Together with the various statutory bodies and local authorities, this means Dorset has many wildlife professionals.
 DARN aims to form a link between all these people, and to nurture an appreciation among the general public for our herpetofaunal friends.

-To get on the DARN mailing list, simply email Chris Gleed-Owen email@example.com.
+To get on the DARN mailing list, simply email Chris Gleed-Owen email@example.com with 'DARN' in the subject header.
 You will receive regular emails telling you of news, items of interest, and projects to get involved in; and there will be at least one annual meeting.
 Dorset is home to some of the most important reptile and amphibian populations in the country, with a high concentration of protected sites, and a buzz of conservation activities and research projects.
 There are endless opportunities for helping out by volunteering, and there are already many volunteers in the county who give their time towards projects helping to conserve our herpetofauna, and raise awareness.

 We encourage people to take part in reptile and amphibian survey projects like 'NARRS' and 'Make the Adder Count' coordinated by ARC, as well as rare reptile monitoring on sites that are short of voluntary surveyors.
 We help train people where necessary.
 There are also numerous opportunities for taking part in conservation tasks across the county (usually winter habitat management), on nature reserves managed by ARC, local authorities, Natural England, the Forestry Commission, RSPB, National Trust and other landowners.
 DARN aims to provide a link between these bodies and all the keen volunteers that are out there.
 If you want to offer your services, or you need volunteers for your herp-related projects, then get in touch!